tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

 [^1]: Migrations are in general not supported before openDesk hits [technical release](https://gitlab.opencode.de/bmi/opendesk/deployment/sovereign-workplace/-/releases) v1.0.0

-[2]: These approval rules are not available in the Gitlab Free Tier, which is one of the main reasons why deployment automation is not developed on Open CoDE.
+[2]: These approval rules are not available in the GitLab Free Tier, which is one of the main reasons why deployment automation is not developed on openCode.

 [^3]: As long as migrations/upgrade paths are not provided - see also footnote #1 - this step is optional.